-Here are some of our favourite gardens and private garden squares that are open this weekend, but check out the list of gardens since there are so many to choose from!
+Here are some of our favorite gardens and private garden squares that are open this weekend, but check out the list of gardens since there are so many to choose from!

 Surrounding by beautiful Victorian homes, Cornwall Gardens is a gorgeous garden square in South Kensington just moments from our Cornwall one bedroom vacation rental and Queensgate studio loft rental.
 This weekend you can enjoy strolling through the gardens on Saturday only from 10AM to 5PM before visiting the Natural History Museum or Victoria & Albert Museum nearby.

 Few garden squares have as whimsical connection to childhood imagination as the pretty Hereford Square in South Kensington.
 Sir James Barrie, the author of Peter Pan, once lived on the east side of the square at 133 Gloucester Road.
 Keep your eyes open … you might just catch a glimpse of Peter Pan flitting about the garden!
 Hereford Square will be open and hosting historical tours on Sunday only from 10AM to 5PM.